Seven Stores and Retailers Miami Desperately Needs

-Despite its overabundance of shopping districts, from Lincoln Road in the east to Dadeland Mall in the west, South Florida isn’t exactly the best place to shop if you’re a local.
-We’re a tourist town, and quite a bit of our retail sector is directed toward visitors, especially those who can’t find certain desired goods at home.
-In other words, it might be hard to find a Gucci bag in Caracas, but here?
-Just go to Bal Harbour.
-Or Aventura Mall.
-Or Sawgrass Mills.
+Despite its overabundance of shopping districts, from Lincoln Road in the east to Dadeland Mall in the southwest, South Florida isn’t exactly the best place to shop if you’re a local.
+We’re a tourist mecca, and quite a bit of our retail sector is directed toward visitors, especially those who can’t find certain desired goods at home.
+In other words, it might be hard to find a Gucci bag in Bogotá, but here, just go to Bal Harbour Shops or Aventura Mall or Sawgrass Mills.

-If you’re the type of discerning consumer who likes to live stylishly and afford your rent, it can be hard to find decent shopping down here, outside of major mall brands and luxe designer labels.
+If you’re the type of discerning consumer who likes to live stylishly yet afford your rent, it can be difficult to find decent shopping down here, outside of major mall brands and luxe designer labels.
 Miami has some major holes in its retail landscape.
 Here are a few places that would fill them.

-Muji.
-While they’re sometimes known as Japan’s version of Ikea, Muji is so much more — and yet, so much less.
+It's sometimes known as Japan’s version of IKEA, but Muji is so much more — yet so much less.
 The brand, essentially, is that it's not a brand.
-The company's full name in Japanese, Mujirushi Ryohin, translates to “No Brand Quality Goods,” and that’s exactly what you get when walking into one of their pristine stores: basic, minimally designed products from everyday essentials like food, skincare products, and office supplies to furniture and clothing.
-Muji makes everything, and they do it at low cost and without garish logos.
+The company's full name in Japanese, Mujirushi Ryohin, translates to “No Brand Quality Goods,” and that’s exactly what you get when walking into one of these pristine stores: basic, minimally designed products ranging from everyday essentials like food, skincare products, and office supplies to furniture and clothing.
+Muji makes everything, and it does it at low cost and without garish logos.
 If you want to live a life of peace and simplicity (and who wouldn’t in this crazy city), this is the place to start.

-REI.
-What makes Recreational Equipment, Inc. a unique shopping experience isn’t simply the cleanliness, modern decor, and excellent equipment for camping, climbing, hiking, watersports, and other outdoor activities in its stores.
-REI is a retail co-op, meaning you pay a $20 membership fee and receive a dividend and get to vote for its board of directors.
-Beyond that, it’s just a great place to shop if you want to head outdoors — especially if, like many South Floridians, you don’t really mesh with the all the camo and weaponry at Bass Pro Shops.
+What makes Recreational Equipment Inc. a unique shopping experience isn’t simply the cleanliness, modern decor, and excellent equipment for camping, climbing, hiking, watersports, and other outdoor activities in its stores.
+REI is a retail co-op, meaning you pay a $20 membership fee and, in return, receive a dividend and get to vote for its board of directors.
+Beyond that, it’s just a great place to shop if you want to head outdoors — especially if, like many Miamians, you don’t really mesh well with all the camo and weaponry at Bass Pro Shops.

-Uniqlo.
-Fast fashion gets a bad name for good reason, but if you must have your clothing at dirt cheap prices, look to Uniqlo.
+Fast fashion gets a bad name for good reasons, but if you must have your clothing at dirt-cheap prices, look to Uniqlo.
 The Japanese retailer doesn’t chase trends at half the pace of rivals like Zara.
-Instead, they focus on making the best-quality clothing they can at the lowest possible price.
-That means t-shirts made from high-quality supima cotton and outdoor wear using futuristic fabrics.
-Basically, Uniqlo is a bang for your buck that won’t fall apart after three washes like those H&M pants you bought.
+Instead, it specializes in making the best-quality clothing possible at the lowest prices possible.
+That means T-shirts made from high-quality supima cotton and outdoor wear using futuristic fabrics.
+Basically, Uniqlo clothes won’t fall apart after three washes like those H&M pants you bought.

-Topshop/Topman.
-Honestly, it’s a bit insane that Miami doesn’t have a brick-and-mortar Topshop, isn’t it?
-Sure, you can find the celebrated British brand’s products at several Nordstroms across the area, but we still don’t have the real deal, unlike dozens of cities across the globe.
-For many, their collaboration with Beyoncé in the form of the Ivy Park brand is enough to clamor for the chain to set down roots here.
-Thankfully, we may not have to wait long: A Topshop and Topman flagship is reportedly included in the upcoming expansion of Aventura Mall, along with another Zara.

-Opening Ceremony.
-Look at the luxury market in Miami and you’ll find the kind of brands favored by its image-obsessed, celeb-adjacent upper crust: Dior in the Design District, Bulgari in Bal Harbor, etc. With all that glitz, we’re in need of a shop that’s a bit less snooty.
-Enter Opening Ceremony, the New York-based boutique founded by two LA-raised second-generation Americans that scour the globe for the most enticing, exciting fashions they can find.
-With stock that runs from mall-kid standards like Levi’s and Reebok to cutting-edge labels such as Kenzo, Gosha Rubchinskiy, and the store’s own brand, the shop would fit perfectly into the cultural mosaic of Miami.

 If you like this story, consider signing up for our email newsletters.